-There are many reasons for having your tooth pulled: infection, risk of infection, gum disease, crowded mouth.
+There are many reasons for having your tooth pulled or say wisdom tooth removal : infection, risk of infection, gum disease, crowded mouth.

 About Wisdom Teeth

 The wisdom teeth, also known as the third molars, are the final set of molars to erupt.
-If you think you need your wisdom teeth pulled, schedule a visit with us to find out.
+If you think you need to extract your wisdom tooth by a dentist, schedule a visit with us to find out how.
 Not everyone keeps these teeth, and they are not necessary for having a healthy, beautiful smile.
 If they do not come in properly, they can actually cause harm.
 Usually between the ages of 16 and 20, when the wisdom teeth come in, there may not be enough room left for them to erupt.
 As a result, they can emerge at an angle, crowd the mouth, or sometimes they don’t fully emerge–pushing against other teeth.
 This can lead to future oral health problems like infections and pain.

 Wisdom tooth extraction is a surgical procedure to remove one or more wisdom teeth.
 Your wisdom teeth are the four permanent adult teeth located at the back corners of your mouth on the top and bottom.

 If a wisdom tooth doesn’t have room to grow, this can result in pain.
 Other things that could happen are infection or other dental problems related to crowing of your teeth, and the tooth/teeth will need to be pulled.
 Depending on the case, wisdom tooth extraction may be done by a dentist or an oral surgeon.

 To prevent potential problems, vacaville dental experts sometimes recommend wisdom tooth extraction even if impacted teeth aren’t currently causing you problems.

 A simple tooth extraction is referred to the procedure of removing a tooth which has an upright position and the process of removing it would be considered “simple”.